UoM-RAICo1/raico-docs/source/raico1/index.rst

 Safety and Security
 -------------------
 .. note::
-    The RAICo1 is a very sensitive equipment and should be handled with care.
+    The RAICo1 has a lot of sensitive equipments and should be handled with care.
 Consider all the safety and security information provided in the building and entrance doors.